Funding Changes in the 22-23 School Year

 All families wishing to receive free or reduced meals must complete a new application each school year.
-If you were receiving assistance last year it will continue for 30 days but without a new application, the benefits will stop.
-If the failure to submit an application occurs, families are responsible to pay for all meals.
-This includes submitting an application mid-year, all meals prior to the submission of the application will still be charged.
-The free and reduced program also includes only one meal at lunch and at breakfast.
+If you received assistance last year, it will continue for 30 days, but without a new application, the benefits will stop.
+If the failure to submit an application occurs, families are responsible for paying for all meals.
+This includes submitting an application mid-year; all meals prior to the submission of the application will still be charged.
+The free and reduced program includes one meal at lunch and one meal at breakfast.
 If a student goes back for a second meal, their account will be charged in full.

 To expedite your application, please follow these prompts to fill out an electronic application.
 As a reminder, you only need to fill out one application for all of the members of your family.

 - Visit Skyward Family Access.
 Enter your login and password the school has provided.
 If you need your account information, please call your school.

 - Select Food Service on the left side of the screen